alialib/alia/docs/function-application.md

 ```

 `lift(is_prime)` yields a version of `is_prime` that conforms to the standard
-interface conventions of reactive alia code.
-Specifically, it takes a context as
+interface conventions of component-level alia code.
+Specifically, it takes a
-its first argument, its other arguments are signals, and it returns a signal.
+context as its first argument, its other arguments are signals, and it returns a
+signal.

 (The lifted version of `is_prime` would call `apply` internally.)